theupdateframework/pep-maximum-security-model/README.rst

 distribution to PyPI.

-- Separate tool provided to the developers
+- Automated signing solution provided to the developers

 A default PyPI-mediated key management and package signing solution that is transparent and does not require a key escrow (sharing or moving encrypted